Fayiz-A/Master_chef_1/README.md

 # Master_chef_1
-This repository contains files containing delicious recipes 😋😋
+This repository contains files containing the recipe for making an ommelete😋😋